zyyan20h/DissolvPCB/DissolvPCB_Process_Details.md

     - Filament Dryer should be used whenever possible for the storage of filaments, prints, and finished circuits to avoid moisture damage.
     - If at any point of the DissolvPCB assembly the circuit gets moisture damaged, it can be reversed in most cases in a dryer.
 Slight changes like warping may remain to some degree.

-## eGaIn Preparation
+## EGaIn Preparation

-### eGaIn Viscosity Control
+### EGaIn Viscosity Control
 - Oxidation Level
-	- The viscosity of the liquid metal is controlled by the oxidation level of eGaIn.
+	- The viscosity of the liquid metal is controlled by the oxidation level of EGaIn.
-	- eGaIn is very liquid at room temperature.
-If a thicker consistency is desired, the eGaIn can be oxidized using the magnetic stirrer.
+	- EGaIn is very liquid at room temperature.
+If a thicker consistency is desired, the EGaIn can be oxidized using the magnetic stirrer.
 		(Over the air exposure with periodic stirring will work, just slower)
 - Viscosity Control
-	- eGaIn viscosity can be fine tuned by mixing unoxidized eGaIn in appropriate ratios until the desired consistency is achieved.
+	- EGaIn viscosity can be fine tuned by mixing unoxidized EGaIn in appropriate ratios until the desired consistency is achieved.
 		<img src="https://github.com/user-attachments/assets/2fce9176-427c-4d46-b72e-ade76bdb8b0b" width="700">

-### eGaIn Storage and Collection
+### EGaIn Storage and Collection
 - General Storage
-	- eGaIn should be stored in neutral constainers, such as glass beakers.
+	- EGaIn should be stored in neutral constainers, such as glass beakers.
-		If eGaIn is being stored period of time longer than an hour, a lid is recommended to prevent unwanted oxidation.
+		If EGaIn is being stored period of time longer than an hour, a lid is recommended to prevent unwanted oxidation.
 	- For long term storage, plastic paint containers may be a good alternative.
 		A good sealing lid is essential.
 		<img src="https://github.com/user-attachments/assets/221ab0b0-e042-4a6e-814a-f14693b3120c" width="700">

 - Collection
-	- In most cases, eGaIn can easily be collected using a syringe or a pipette.
+	- In most cases, EGaIn can easily be collected using a syringe or a pipette.
    		<img src="https://github.com/user-attachments/assets/e09c6688-989d-4ebf-9490-9ab704cb41a9" width="700">
-	- In rare cases where the eGaIn is too thick to be sucked into a syringe, the eGaIn may have to be scooped into the syringe bit by bit.
+	- In rare cases where the EGaIn is too thick to be sucked into a syringe, the EGaIn may have to be scooped into the syringe bit by bit.
-- eGaIn Recollection ('dump')
+- EGaIn Recollection ('dump')
     - Having a small beaker of Sodium Hyroxide solution readily available is highly recommended.
-    - Any excess eGaIn can be easily collected into one container, while the NaOH solution deoxidizes them, ready for recollection and reuse.
+    - Any excess EGaIn can be easily collected into one container, while the NaOH solution deoxidizes them, ready for recollection and reuse.

 ### Safety and Cautions
 - PPE
 	- Gloves and Goggles are a must.
  	- Lab coats may be desireable in case of spills.
 - Cautions
-	- Small bits of eGaIn may remain on any surface and can spread easily if caution is not taken.
+	- Small bits of EGaIn may remain on any surface and can spread easily if caution is not taken.
- 	- Wet wipes (as pictured) can be a great tool to pick up eGaIn on any surface for cleaning.
+ 	- Wet wipes (as pictured) can be a great tool to pick up EGaIn on any surface for cleaning.
-  	- Always keep a seperate station dedicated to anything involved with eGaIn.
+  	- Always keep a seperate station dedicated to anything involved with EGaIn.

 # DissolvPCB Assembly
-## eGaIn
+## EGaIn
-### eGaIn Injection
+### EGaIn Injection
 - Syringe Tip
 	- Make sure the tip is clear of any obstruction before attaching to a syringe.
-	- The syringe tip can be stored in the NaOH solution after use to remove any leftover eGaIn.
+	- The syringe tip can be stored in the NaOH solution after use to remove any leftover EGaIn.
 - What is a 'good' injection?
-    - A slightly concave shape is desired, as excessive eGaIn can cause shorts and spills.
+    - A slightly concave shape is desired, as excessive EGaIn can cause shorts and spills.
 	<img src="https://github.com/user-attachments/assets/5f4d4545-0a47-4672-acd7-4e3b5c15d19d" width="700">

 ### Safety & Cautions